georgewatson/georgewatson.me/privacy_policy.md

 and to create a safe space for children to discuss what they encounter online.

-It is important to remember that, while some children require protection from age-inappropriate content, others
+It is important to recognise that, while some children require protection from age-inappropriate content, others
-(including, for example, LGBT teenagers in repressive households) require access to information, support, and spaces that their households may restrict, and I believe they have the right to circumvent such restrictions.
+(including, for example, LGBT teenagers in repressive households or countries) require access to vital information, support, and spaces that their households or governments may restrict, and I believe they have the right to circumvent such restrictions.
 Allowing either
 the government
 or parents
-to control what children can access enables both protection and repression, as well as directing vulnerable users to less compliant platforms, and it is important to understand these trade-offs.
+to control what children can access enables both protection and repression;
 I have chosen to prioritise
-freedom to access information;
+freedom to access information, accepting the accompanying trade-offs;
 parents and guardians
 concerned about their children's Internet access should focus on engagement and harm reduction